-Message from our Chief Executive 3
+Message from our Chief Executive

 Introduction 4

 What is the Code?
 5

 Who does the Code apply to?
 5

-Our vision and values 6
+Our purpose, vision and values 6

+Raising concerns 8

-Our responsibilities to ourselves and our colleagues 8
+Our responsibilities to our people 10

-Prioritising health, safety and wellbeing 9
+Prioritising health, safety and wellbeing 11

+Promoting inclusion, fairness and respect 12

-Respecting human rights 10
+Respecting human rights 14

-Treating people fairly and respectfully 12

-Avoiding conflicts of interest 14
+Our responsibilities to the environment 16

+Protecting the environment 17

-Our responsibilities to our clients 16
+Our responsibilities to our clients 18

-Quality and customer service 17
+Quality and customer service 19

+Avoiding conflicts of interest 20

-Anti-bribery and corruption 18
+Anti-bribery and corruption 22

-Exchanging gifts and entertainment 20
+Exchanging gifts and entertainment 24

-Fraud, deception and dishonesty 22
+Fraud, deception and dishonesty 26

-Ensuring fair and open competition 24
+Ensuring fair and open competition 28

-Our responsibilities to the community

-Being a good neighbour 27

-Our responsibilities to the environment 28

-Protecting the environment 29

 Our responsibilities to our supply chain 30

-Developing long-term relationships 31
+Developing long-term sustainable relationships 31

-Our responsibilities to our business 32
+Our responsibilities to the community 32

+Being a good neighbour 33

+0.4

+Our governance responsibilities 34

-Company records, accounts and reporting 33
+Company records, accounts and reporting 35

-Dealing in shares 34
+Dealing in shares 36

-Preventing money laundering 35
+Preventing money laundering 37

-Protecting personal data 36
+Protecting personal data 38

-Company property, resources and information 38
+Company property, resources and information 40

-Use of IT 39
+Use of IT 41

-Raising concerns 40

 Index 42